-The BCG Pro Talent Award for Production runs from February to April each year.
+The BCG Pro Talent Award for Production - seeking out up-and-coming producers, directors, editors and other behind-the-scenes roles - runs from February to April each year.

 We want to find and encourage the best new and upcoming creative comedy talent.
 For this Production contest, we're looking for those who make content.
-If you're a producer, cinematographer, editor, director, podcast creator or fill a similar behind-the-scenes role we'd like you to submit your best work to us for the consideration of our esteemed judging panel.
+If you're a producer, cinematographer, editor, director, podcast creator or fill a similar behind-the-scenes role we'd like you to submit your best work to us - published since 1st January 2020 - for the consideration of our esteemed judging panel.

 Aside from bragging rights, shortlisted finalists will get the opportunity to have their work showcased here at British Comedy Guide and to the industry in BCG Pro.
 The BCG Pro Starter member with the best entry will also receive mentoring and advice.